-The recommendations of this Plan are divided into two sections.
-The first section, Renewing our cultural infrastructure, lists the major projects that will transform the city over the coming decades of growth.
-The second section, Initiatives for our creative community, lists over forty additional recommendations that can be implemented in the short, medium and long term to support and develop arts, culture and heritage across the Wagga Wagga Local Government Area.
+The recommendations of this plan are split into two sections.
+Renewing our Cultural Infrastructure lists the major projects that will transform the city over coming decades as it grows.
+Plan Recommendations lists over forty additional recommendations that can be implemented in the short, medium and long term to support and develop arts, culture and heritage across the Wagga Wagga Local Government Area.